ITSUREN/DSA/NOTES/CircularQueue_List.md

     ```

 3. #### **Dequeue**:
-    - To delete elements on top of the Queue.
+    - To delete elements from the Queue.
     ```c
     int Dequeue_Circular(CircularQueue *CQueue) {
         if (isEmpty_Circular(CQueue)) {